Lon L. Fuller

-Lon Luvois Fuller (June 15, 1902 – April 8, 1978) was an American legal philosopher, who criticized legal positivism and defended a secular and procedural form of natural law theory.
-Fuller was a professor of Law at Harvard University for many years, and is noted in American law for his contributions to both jurisprudence and the law of contracts.
-His debate in 1958 with the prominent British legal philosopher H. L. A. Hart in the Harvard Law Review (Vol. 71) was important in framing the modern conflict between legal positivism and natural law theory.
+Lon Luvois Fuller (June 15, 1902 – April 8, 1978) was an American legal philosopher best known as a proponent of a secular and procedural form of natural law theory.
+Fuller was a professor of law at Harvard Law School for many years, and is noted in American law for his contributions to both jurisprudence and the law of contracts.
+His 1958 debate with the British legal philosopher H. L. A. Hart in the Harvard Law Review (the Hart–Fuller debate) was important in framing the modern conflict between legal positivism and natural law theory.
 In his widely discussed 1964 book The Morality of Law, Fuller argues that all systems of law contain an "internal morality" that imposes on individuals a presumptive obligation of obedience.
 Robert S. Summers said in 1984: "Fuller was one of the four most important American legal theorists of the last hundred years".

-Personal life
+Life

-Fuller was born in Hereford, Texas, and graduated from Stanford Law School.
-He started teaching at the University of Oregon Law School, later at Duke University Law School, where one of his students was the later President Richard M. Nixon, and joined Harvard Law School in 1940.
-He held the Carter chair of jurisprudence at Harvard from 1948 until his retirement in 1972, and also practiced law with the Boston firm of Ropes, Gray, Best, Coolidge & Rugg.
+Fuller was born in Hereford, Texas and grew up in the Imperial Valley in Southern California.
+He went to Stanford University as an undergraduate and for law school.
+He taught at the University of Oregon School of Law, then at Duke University School of Law, where one of his students was future US president Richard Nixon.
+In 1940, he joined Harvard Law School, and was elevated to the Carter chair of jurisprudence in 1948.
+He remained at Harvard until retiring in 1972.
+He also practiced law with the firm of Ropes, Gray, Best, Coolidge & Rugg at Boston, where he worked in labor arbitration.
+At Harvard, he taught both contract law and jurisprudence, and pushed to reform the pedagogical approach of the law faculty.

 Fuller died at age 75 at his home in Cambridge, Massachusetts.
-He was survived by his wife, Marjorie, two children from a previous marriage – Prof. F. Brock Fuller (Altadena, California), and Cornelia F. Hopfield (Princeton, New Jersey) – and two stepchildren, Prof. William D. Chapple (Storrs, Connecticut), and Mimi Hinnawi (London).
+He was survived by his wife, Marjorie, two children from a previous marriage – F. Brock Fuller and Cornelia F. Hopfield – and two stepchildren, William D. Chapple and Mimi Hinnawi.
 He had eight grandchildren.

 The internal morality of law

 In his 1958 debate with Hart and more fully in The Morality of Law (1964), Fuller sought to steer a middle course between traditional natural law theory and legal positivism.
 Like most legal academics of his day, Fuller rejected traditional religious forms of natural law theory, which view human law as rooted in a rationally knowable and universally binding "higher law" that derives from God.
 Fuller accepted the idea, found in the writings of some traditional natural law theorists, that in some cases unjust laws or legal systems are not law.
-In his famous Reply to Professor Hart in the Hart–Fuller debate, he wrote:
+In his famous "Reply to Professor Hart", part of the Hart–Fuller debate, he wrote: